ESIPFed/science-on-schema.org/guides/Dataset.md

 }
 </pre>

-5. The dataset's temporalCoverage is described using the time:Instant class ([OWL Time](http://www.w3.org/2006/time)) with an archeological date/age range with uncertainties.
-Use a decimal value with appropriate timescale temporal reference system(TRS), date/age abbreviation, the older and younger uncertainty values and at what sigma.
+5. The dataset's temporalCoverage is described using the Instant, inTimePosition, TimePosition, and hasTRS elements from [OWL Time](http://www.w3.org/2006/time) with a archeological date/age range with uncertainties.
+Use a decimal value with appropriate timescale temporal reference system(TRS), date/age unit abbreviation, the older and younger uncertainty values and at what sigma.
+Also provide a text form of the temporalCoverage (here "2640 +130 -80 BP-CAL (INTCAL20)").
 The human readable description can be found in the description field: "Age of a piece of charcoal found in a burnt hut at an archeological site in Kenya carbon dated at BP Calibrated of 2640 +130 -80 (one-sigma) using the INTCAL20 carbon dating curve."

    *Example:*